Bohemond II of Antioch

 Bohemond II (1107/1108 – February 1130) was Prince of Taranto from 1111 to 1128 and Prince of Antioch from 1111/1119 to 1130.
 He was the son of Bohemond I, who in 1108 was forced to submit to the authority of the Byzantine Empire in the Treaty of Devol.
 Three years later, the infant Bohemond inherited the Principality of Taranto under the guardianship of his mother, Constance of France.
-The Principality of Antioch was administered by his father's nephew, Tancred, until 1111.
-Tancred's cousin, Roger of Salerno, managed the principality from 1111 to 1119.
-After Roger died in the Battle of the Field of Blood, Baldwin II of Jerusalem took over the administration of Antioch.
+Until 1119, the Principality of Antioch was administered successively by two of Bohemond's cousins, Tancred of Galilee and Roger of Salerno.
+After Roger died in 1119 in the Battle of the Field of Blood, Baldwin II of Jerusalem took over the administration of Antioch.
 However, he did acknowledge Bohemond's right to personally rule the principality upon reaching the age of majority.

 Bohemond came to Antioch in autumn 1126.
 He launched successful military campaigns against the nearby Muslim rulers, but his conflict with Joscelin I of Courtenay enabled Imad ad-Din Zengi to secure Mosul and Aleppo.
 Meanwhile, Roger II of Sicily occupied the Principality of Taranto in 1128.
-Bohemond died fighting against Danishmend Emir Gazi during a military campaign against Cilician Armenia, and Gümüshtigin sent Bohemond's embalmed head to the Abbasid Caliph.
+Bohemond died fighting against Danishmend Emir Gazi during a military campaign against Cilician Armenia, and Gümüshtigin sent Bohemond's embalmed head to the Abbasid caliph.

 Early life

 Bohemond II was the son of Prince Bohemond I of Taranto and Antioch and Constance of France.
 He was born in 1107 or 1108.
 In 1104, Bohemond I returned to Europe to seek military assistance against the Byzantine Empire and left his nephew Tancred in Syria to administer Antioch.
 Two charters show that Tancred styled himself prince of Antioch in 1108.
 In September of that year, Bohemond I was forced to sign the Treaty of Devol, which authorized the Byzantine Empire to annex Antioch upon his death.

 Bohemond I died in Apulia in 1111.
 Bohemond II was still a minor, so his mother took charge of the government of Taranto.
 The Byzantine Emperor Alexios I Komnenos sent envoys to Tancred to demand control of Antioch, but Tancred refused to obey and continued to govern the principality.
 Tancred died in 1112 and bequeathed Antioch to his nephew, Roger of Salerno.

 Roger's legal status during his rule in Antioch is uncertain.
 According to William of Tyre, Tancred made Roger his successor "with the understanding that, at the demand of Bohemond or his heirs, he should not refuse to return it," suggesting that Roger was simply regent for the child Bohemond.
 Roger adopted the title of prince, which implies that he regarded himself the ruler of Antioch in his own right.
-The contemporaneous Fulcher of Chartres accused Roger of depriving of "his inheritence his own lord, the son of Bohemond [I], then living in Apulia with his mother."
+The contemporaneous Fulcher of Chartres accused Roger of depriving of "his inheritance his own lord, the son of Bohemond [I], then living in Apulia with his mother."
 Charters issued in Bohemond's Italian domains between 1117 and 1119 emphasized that he was the son of the prince of Antioch, but did not style him prince.